-Whether you like it or not, the vast majority of your audience won’t convert on their first visit, regardless if you have the most impressive website in the world — mobile or desktop.
+Whether you like it or not, the vast majority of your audience won’t convert on their first visit, regardless if you have the most amazing website in the world — mobile or desktop.

-Don’t worry, it’s in a consumer’s nature to view any unfamiliar brand with a grain of salt.
-That’s why you need to win their trust first by presenting them with trust-driven content.
+Don’t worry, and it’s in a consumer’s nature to view any unfamiliar brand with a grain of salt.
+You need to win their trust first by presenting them with trust-driven content.

 As the name suggests, this can be anything that can help build your brand’s trustworthiness in the eyes of your audience.
-Common examples include customer reviews, testimonials, accreditations, and other forms of user-generated content or UGC.
+Common examples include customer reviews, testimonials, accreditations, and other user-generated content or UGC forms.

 Of course, there’s no one-size-fits-all solution when trying to present trust-driven content on your website.